flaneurette/Emergency-USB-Kit/DISASTER-PROOF.md

 * High-scrutiny environments, including monitoring by state or institutional actors
 * Long term survival
 * Home/office IT/computer/disk failure.
-Most modern PCs use SSD drives, which have limited lifespans (crucial to keep an emergency USB stick!)
+Most modern PCs use SSD drives, which have limited lifespans

+Crucial to keep an emergency USB stick.

 It assumes: